Diabetes Testing & Medications

 - Pioglitazone & Glimepiride (Duetact)*

-*If you are currently taking the thiazolidinedione medicine pioglitazone (Actos) or a combination with Metformin (Actoplus Met, Actoplus Met XR) and glimepiride (Duetact), see (insert link).
+*If you are currently taking the thiazolidinedione medicine pioglitazone (Actos) or a combination with Metformin (Actoplus Met, Actoplus Met XR) and glimepiride (Duetact).

-DO NOT stop taking any diabetes medicines without talking with your doctor, as that can cause serious short-term health problems and could increase the risk of long-term diabetes-related complications.
+DO NOT stop taking any diabetes medicines without talking with your doctor, as this can cause serious short-term health problems and could increase the risk of long-term diabetes-related complications.

 - Pramlintide (Symlin)